aidyp/adp/content/post/counting-change.md

 ##### [2,1] | 2 = 1 + 1

 If you have one penny, add a second and you get two pennies.
 Abstracting a little, we know the optimal solution for the *value*, 1.
-It follows that the optimal solution for the *value*, 2, is the optimal solution for 1, add one extra coin.
+It follows that the optimal solution for the *value*, 2, is the optimal solution for the value 1, add one extra coin.

 Suppose we define a function, C(), that takes as input the amount you want to make change from, and returns the minimum number of coins required.
 We know,

 $$C(1) = 1$$

 because you just use the 1p coin.
+That's easy.
+What about when you want to get the minimum change for 2?
 Then,

 $$C(2) = C(1) + \text{one coin}$$

-In that case, that extra coin is the 1p coin.
+In this case, that extra coin is the 1p coin.
 So,

 $$C(2) = 2$$